 Step 5: Check Your Subroutine Interface

-Run Abaqus CAE (the shortcut in Desktop or from Start menu).
+Run Abaqus CAE (the shortcut in Desktop or from the Start menu).
 If you see this window, you can get happy 🙂.
-Linking Abaqus to Fortran seems successful.
+Abaqus Fortran Linking seems successful.

 How can we learn to write an Abaqus subroutine correctly?

 Here below, I have listed some main Abaqus subroutines that you may encounter when using Abaqus at an advanced level as a graduate student or researcher.
 Good news for you!
 You can learn each subroutine you want by clicking on that.